 To maximise your student experience, it is in your best interest to keep on top of 'administrative matters'.
 By this we mean keeping your student record up to date, ensuring accurate information is stored about you, engaging with feedback avenues and reading relevant communications from the university.
 Information on some of the ways of doing this are listed below.

-Information related to the administration of your programme from the School will usually be sent to you via email.
-This may come to your aston inbox directly, or via a Blackboard announcement (which triggers an email to your aston email account).
+Information related to the administration of your programme from the College will usually be sent to you via email.
+This may come to your Aston inbox directly, or via a Blackboard announcement (which triggers an email to your Aston email account).
 At certain points of the year, formal correspondence may be sent to you via post (e.g. your end of year results).
-Less formally, information may be issued by members of the academic staff during lecture classes, tutorials etc. In urgent cases, you could be contacted phone or text message (e.g. last minute changes to your timetable due to unforeseen circumstances such as staff sickness or adverse weather conditions.)
+Less formally, information may be issued by members of the academic staff during lecture classes, tutorials etc. In urgent cases, you could be contacted phone or text message (e.g. last minute changes to your timetable due to unforeseen circumstances such as staff sickness or adverse weather conditions).

 To ensure this communication reaches you, please keep your personal contact details up to date in your MyAstonPortal homepage.
 Although email contact will usually be made via your Aston email address, if you are new to the university it is worth checking that your personal email account is not associated with a previous education institution and will soon be made unavailable to you.

 Everyone is provided with a University email address and you are strongly advised to check your email daily.
 You have a limited quota, so delete unwanted emails as to not run out of space.
 Simply go to: http://webmail.aston.ac.uk/, and login with your username and password whilst not on campus.
 You can set up your smart phone to receive your university emails to keep up to date.
 Guides on how to do this are available here.

 Many subject areas have information modules on Blackboard where departmental related announcements will be sent from, and useful documentation stored.
 For College-wide matters these will come from ‘EPS Undergraduate Information’ which holds useful announcements, forms and information.